Please confirm topic selection

 • History

-• might have history of lifting heavy object with lumbar spine in flexed position
+• may have a history of lifting a heavy object with lumbar spine in a flexed position

-• ask about use of anticoagulation (hematoma) and invasive procedure and IV drug use (infection)
+• ask about use of anticoagulation (hematoma), recent invasive procedures (hematoma), and IV drug use (infection)

 • Symptoms